Auditions for the 2015-2016 season are happening now! Contact [email protected] for any questions about booking your audition.

 New members are accepted by audition at the beginning of each academic year.
-Due to the way in which we organize concert repertoire we unfortunately cannot accept January auditions.
+Due to the way in which we organize concert repertoire we unfortunately do not accept January auditions.

-Auditions for Fall 2014 take place during Week of Welcome: Monday September 1st to Saturday September 6th.
-Stop by our booth at the Clubs Fair (Butterdome Mon-Tues, QUAD Wed-Fri) and talk to our friendly members to find out more information and sign up for your audition.
+Auditions for Fall 2015 take place during Week of Welcome: September 2nd to Saturday September 5th generally between 9:30 am and 6:00 pm.
+Stop by our booth at the Clubs Fair (By CCIS Tues-Fri) and talk to our friendly members to find out more information and sign up for your audition.

 Auditions take about ten minutes and are simple affairs that you should in no way be intimidated by!
 Our director, Dr. Robert de Frece, takes this time to assess your vocal range via the following:

 - Vocalizing (singing scale passages, or similar) with piano support to determine range.

 - Pitch memory exercises (we’ll play three or four notes in sequence on the piano, and you sing them back).

 - Picking pitches out of a chord texture (we play three pitches simultaneously on the piano, and ask you to sing the highest, middle, or lowest pitch).

 - Simple sight singing

 - 30 seconds to a minute of a prepared song.
 This can be anything that you enjoy singing: from something like O Canada to an art song, aria, musical theatre number, jazz tune, hymn tune, children’s song.